lioia/sabd_project_1/README.md

 Where `command` can be:

-- `save`: executes the entire pipeline using RDD API and saves to HDFS;
+- `save`: executes the entire pipeline using RDD API and saves the output;
   additional arguments:
   - `location`: where to save the output (`hdfs` or `mongo`)
 - `analysis`: executes the pipeline using NiFi comparing the two APIs (RDD and